TheOnlyRoxion/inmoov_ros/README.md

  - trainer module to set arduino eeprom values and calibrate each servo

 ### What You Need To Get Started
 > This works with a specific technology stack.
-It can be run natively on a PC, or in VMWare Player.
+It can be run natively on a PC.
 Everything is tied to compatibility with MoveIt!.
 >
 > MoveIt! is currently available for ROS Kinetic, and Kinetic is tied to Ubuntu 16.04 LTS, so everything fits together from there.
 >